Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 Its control plane offers TLS encryption, strong authentication, load balancing, and fine-grained traffic control.
 Istio’s ecosystem includes diverse contributors, partners, and integrations, making it versatile for various use cases.

-We need Istio in order to deploy Seldon Core because it uses some functionality behind the hood to deploy the ML models.
+We need Istio in order to deploy Seldon Core because it uses some functionality under the hood to deploy the ML models.

 Let’s install Istio in Kind!